 - S. aureus occurs within 30 days of a surgical procedure where the S. aureus is related to the surgical site

-- S. aureus is diagnosed within 48 hours of a related invasive instrumentation or incision
+- S. aureus was diagnosed within 48 hours of a related invasive instrumentation or incision

 - S. aureus is associated with neutropenia contributed to by cytotoxic therapy.
-Neutropenia is defined as at least two separate calendar days with values of absolute neutrophil count <500 cells/mm3 (<0.5 × 109/L) on or within a seven-day time period which includes the date the positive blood specimen was collected (day 1), the three calendar days before and three calendar days after.
+Neutropenia is defined as at least two separate calendar days with values of absolute neutrophil count (ANC) or total white blood cell count (WBC) <500 cells/mm3 (<0.5 × 109/L) on or within a seven-day time period which includes the date the positive blood specimen was collected (day 1), the three calendar days before and three calendar days after.

 The definition of healthcare-associated S. aureus was developed by the Australian Commission on Safety and Quality in Health Care (the Commission).
 The Commission changed the definition in 2016, with clarification of the neutropenia criterion above.
-This definition of a healthcare-associated case of S.aureus was used by all states and territories for the 2015–16 reporting year.
+This definition of a healthcare-associated case of S.aureus was used by all states and territories for the 2015–16 and 2016–17 reporting years.

 - S. aureus is associated with neutropenia (<1 x 109/L) contributed to by cytotoxic therapy.